lboccardi/TPE-TLA-20202Q/README.md

 # Clux Programming Language

-Clux is a concise programming language oriented to
-code with as few characters as possible.
+Clux is a concise programming language oriented to code with as few characters as possible.
+The goal is to put aside most words and write shorter (if a little abstract and hard to read) code.
+But why?
+Mainly because Clux was inspired by Scratch, JavaScript and the not-long-enough-list of joke languages in Esolang.
+Again, the main goal is to make minimize character count in code, at any cost.

 It is extremely recommended for Golf Code competitions.